yoniwt/lorawan-private/README.md

 - `simple-lorawan-network-example`
 - `complete-lorawan-network-example`
 - `network-server-example`
-- See the README-EXTENSION.md for the exended module examples
+- See the `README-EXTENSION.md` for Class B example.

 Examples can be run via the `./waf --run example-name` command.